The Artist, The Man & Le Petit Prince

 Reduced from a larger work, Pupil Suite can seem disjointed, but it offers great pleasure moment to moment.
 A battle royal between two samurai is both droll and technically stunning.
 There’s a sobering episode about the lack of charity in the world, as a lone supine dancer faces the hostility of her colleagues, while, later, Georgia Usborne, in pink tulle, is swung into the air by her colleagues.
 Linear continuity is at a minimum here, but the group’s energy never flags.
 Gallim Dance is the kind of small company that can all too easily fall through the cracks in national touring circles.
 It was a thrill to make their acquaintance thanks to Walking Distance Dance.

-Antoine Hunter and Cai Glover deftly navigate dance and deafness by Toba Singer When I saw Oakland Ballet’s Nutcracker at the age of five, it wasn’t about the développés.
+by Toba Singer When I saw Oakland Ballet’s Nutcracker at the age of five, it wasn’t about the développés.
 It was about the gestures and communication,” says Antoine Hunter, artistic director of Urban Jazz Dance Company in San Francisco.
-Hunter, […]
+Hunter, who is Deaf,* grew up feeling as if he were […]

-Insights from the ground in North America and Europe by Jennifer Fournier For classical ballet, an art form born in the court of the aristocracy, rank is foundational.
-Hierarchy is embedded in the canonical works, populated as they are by peasants and gypsies, and dukes and princesses, and in the […]
+by Jennifer Fournier For classical ballet, an art form born in the court of the aristocracy, rank is foundational.
+Hierarchy is embedded in the canonical works, populated as they are by peasants and gypsies, and dukes and princesses, and in the companies themselves where the principal dancers quite literally reign, […]

-Profiles of six independent choreographers By Gdalit Neuman When Ohad Naharin, artistic director and principal choreographer of Israel’s Batsheva Dance Company, instructs his dancers to “groove” during their morning Gaga class, he wants them to tune into their body’s distinct rhythm and follow the flow.
-Naharin invented Gaga as a […]
+By Gdalit Neuman When Ohad Naharin, artistic director and principal choreographer of Israel’s Batsheva Dance Company, instructs his dancers to “groove” during their morning Gaga class, he wants them to tune into their body’s distinct rhythm and follow the flow.
+Naharin invented Gaga as a means of training his dancers […]

-Remounting Itzik Galili’s enigmatic duet for BJM by Kathleen Smith The only way to teach someone a show-stopping duet like Itzik Galili’s Mono Lisa is to break it down into bite-size chunks.
-And that’s just what I’m watching in the ground- floor studio of Les Ballets Jazz de Montréal downtown […]
+by Kathleen Smith The only way to teach someone a show-stopping duet like Itzik Galili’s Mono Lisa is to break it down into bite-size chunks.
+And that’s just what I’m watching in the ground- floor studio of Les Ballets Jazz de Montréal downtown on Sherbrooke Street: Céline Cassone, her new […]